 |Powers to uplift / over-ride parental rights||No statutory powers|

-- Under section 15 of the Children Young Persons and Their Families Act (CYPFA), where we report a matter of concern for assessment.
+- ROC under section 15 of the Children Young Persons and Their Families Act (CYPFA).
 This is the usual path from ADHB.
 All such referrals go through the National Contact Centre.
 The call centre will identify which office will be responsible.
 (There are 14 site offices in metropolitan Auckland, and a case will go under a particular site according to residential address).

 - Under section 19 of the CYPFA to a Care and Protection Co-ordinator.
 Seldom used by ADHB.

-If any concerns arise in relation to a child / young person who is already involved with CYF, then contact should be made with the relevant site office through the Contact Centre.
-When ADHB social workers are available, this contact would usually be made through them.
+If concerns arise for someone already involved with CYF, contact the relevant site office through the Contact Centre.
+When ADHB social workers are available, they often manage this.

-If the child or young person is from outside the Auckland area, Grey Lynn CYF will assist with the case, with the originating office retaining on-going responsibility.
+If the child or young person is from outside the Auckland area, Grey Lynn CYF will assist with the case (by negotiation) with the originating office retaining on-going responsibility.
 If the referral occurs after-hours, Grey Lynn will take interim responsibility for the case.

 Specify an ADHB contact person

-It is important that ADHB tells Child Youth and Family who will be the designated contact person within ADHB, and that person's contact details.
-This should usually be the person who makes the referral to Child Youth and Family.
-If not, it should be a person who will be a key clinician in the case, and who is usually available.
-This person is referred to from here on as "the notifier".
+ADHB must tell CYF who the designated contact person within ADHB is, and their contact details (email address, mobile phone number).
+This is often the person who makes the ROC.
+If not, it should be a key clinician in the case who is usually available.

 Child, Youth and Family Process

-Once the referral is received on site, the case should be allocated to a specific social worker within the time-frame of the designated response category.
+Once the ROC is received on site, it should be allocated to a specific social worker within the time-frame of the designated response category.

 - Provide a written request for information under section 66 if asked to do so.

-- Inform hospital staff at the beginning and end of a visit to a child or young person on the ward and be able to produce Child, Youth and Family Identification.
+- Inform hospital staff at the beginning and end of a visit to a child or young person on the ward and be able to produce CYF Identification.